 Spousal Support

 One area where adultery sometimes has an impact is when it comes to spousal support.
-It’s rare but does happen.
+It’s rare but it does happen.

 Over the course of an affair, or multiple affairs, perhaps your spouse accumulated significant credit card debts or drained joint saving accounts paying for gifts, dinners, hotel rooms, or similar related expenses.
 That might influence support payments.

-In cases like this, the court may take this into account and award spousal support to offset these obligations.
+The court may account for and award spousal support to offset these obligations in these cases.

 In extreme circumstances, courts may even consider emotional distress.
 This is even harder to prove, however.
-But if adultery caused severe trauma, this may play a role.
+But if adultery causes severe trauma, this may play a role.
 It does have to be serious and significant.

 Perhaps infidelity caused so much stress and strain it impacted your ability to hold a job.
 In that case, if you definitively show that is the source, the court can award spousal support.
+This is, of course, difficult to prove.

 Spousal support isn’t as formulaic as child support.
 More than adultery, other elements factor into the amount.
 Financial need, the income of both spouses, the length of the marriage, job prospects, and earning potential; all of these and more take precedence over cheating.